assume-breach/Home-Grown-Red-Team/AutoC2/README.md

 AutoC2 is a bash script written to install all of the red tools that you will ever need.
-This can transform your Ubuntu/Linux Mint/Debian/Raspberry Pi instance into a Red Teaming beast!
+This can transform your Ubuntu/Linux Mint Virtual Machine into a Red Teaming development workstation!
 It takes a while to install everything so be patient.

+#Issues

+There are some issues with software that is installed based on your release.
+For instance, Empire won't install on Linux Mint currently with the script.
+This is because the install script determines the version of the VM and Mint isn't on Empire's compatability list.
+For some software, you will have to go into the setup files and change the version to install.
+98% of the tools and their dependencies will be automatically installed and will work out of box.

+If you run into an issue with a piece of software, open an issue or hit me up on twitter @assume_breach.
+Additionally, if you want more tools added to the script you can do the same!

 #Software Installed